Seattle's Child

 Your guide to a kid-friendly city

-Best Seattle-area farmers markets for a family excursion
+Best Seattle area farmers markets for a family excursion

-Going to a farmers market is the most fun you can have with your kids and still end up coming home with groceries.
-Here are three reasons to visit your neighborhood farmers market:
+Going to a Seattle area farmers market is the most fun you can have with your kids and still end up coming home with groceries.

 The Food

-Not only are there tables piled high with fresh crops from local farmers, there are also great street food vendors, so you can grab lunch or a snack while you are there.
+Not only are there tables piled high with fresh crops from local farmers, but there are also great street food vendors, so you can grab lunch or a snack while you are there.
 And that’s not counting the fruits and vegetables that are consumed on the way home.
 Watch your kid get a sudden appetite for donut peaches, snap peas or some other seasonal treat.
 Even though you might have had plans to have some to eat later, it’s hard to argue with your child eating too many fresh fruits or vegetables.
 And if you are in a recipe rut, a spontaneous buy at a farmer’s market table is a great way to liven your routine and discover new tastes.

 The Folks

 In an era where far too much of our social interaction takes place via glowing screens, it is refreshing to have an event that causes random groups of people to gather.
-Not only will your kids have the chance to chat with the people who grew their food, they will also run into neighbors, former classmates, sports teammates or old friends they don’t see often enough.
-There is usually a puppy or two to greet, and an array of strangers dressed in extraordinary ways.
+Not only will your kids have the chance to chat with the people who grew their food, but they will also run into neighbors, former classmates, sports teammates or old friends they don’t see often enough.
+There is usually a puppy or two to greet and an array of strangers dressed in extraordinary ways.

 There are also formal community-building things going on.
-University of Washington Cooperative Extension has master gardeners at tables at many farmers markets, where they can answer your gardening questions.
+University of Washington Cooperative Extension has master gardeners at tables at many farmer’s markets, where they can answer your gardening questions.
 There are earnest public servants spreading the word about the latest housing, transit or environmental policy.

 The Culture

-Ballard
+Ballard Farmers Market

-10 a.m. to 3 p.m.
-Sundays
+9 a.m. to 2 p.m.
+Sundays (year-round)

-22nd Ave NW and NW Market St
+Location: 22nd Ave NW and NW Market St

 Setting: A couple of closed-off city streets.